trashbirdecology/cv/README.md

   to answer important scientific questions, generate actionable intelligence for end user organizations, create cross-program synergies, and advance government agency missions.
-- Experience in running, organizing, and serving on multiple peer review panels, including those under a dual anonymous peer review process.
+- Experienced in funding solicitation development, review, and running peer review panels.
 - Passionate relationship builder whose efforts have resulting in NASA being a recognized and sought-after partner for achieving wildlife management and conservation goals in North America.
-- Well-published Ph.D. life science researcher with 14 publications in top Earth science journals, 1 book chapter, 3 software programs, and over numerous government white papers and reports.
+- Well-published Ph.D. life science researcher with 14 publications in top Earth science journals, 1 book chapter, 3 software programs, and over numerous government white papers and reports
 - Over a decade of experience in integrating and managing concurrent research projects with an emphasis on Earth science, especially wildlife conservation, applied geospatial science, scientific